 Just sending an email with the subject ‘Listen To My Music!’ is a waste of everyone’s time.
-Supervisors have their own brand and distinctive credits.
-Just like you have your own sound.
+Supervisors have their brand and distinctive credits.
+Just like you have your sound.

-Sending an email with no prior contact to the supervisor is risky.
+Sending an email with no prior contact with the supervisor is risky.
 You will also stand a better chance if the supervisor is used to placing music similar to your work.

 Music supervisors look for songs that are genuine and will resonate with the audience.
 Make music that comes from the heart.
 It’s more likely to succeed that way!

 Renowned music supervisors get loads of pitches from musicians, music libraries, managers, and A&R representatives.

 They are used to receiving generic emails with a YouTube link or a white envelope with a mediocre cover letter.

 These will more than likely end up in the bin, so why not try something different?